 GU Monthly Payment Plans: Through Georgetown University’s monthly payment plans, all or a portion of the cost of attendance may be paid in monthly scheduled installments.
 Visit the GU Office of Billing and Payment Services website for more information about Georgetown’s monthly payment plans.

-Georgetown University Emergency Loans: To assist enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Billing and Payment Services administers an Emergency Loan fund.
+Georgetown University Emergency Loans: To assist currently enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Billing and Payment Services administers an Emergency Loan program.
 Georgetown undergraduates may borrow up to $400 per semester; usually only one loan may be obtained per semester.
 Approved loans are charged directly to the student’s billing account record and are subject to the service charges imposed on unpaid balances due to the University.
 Applications and additional information may be obtained from the GU Office of Billing and Payment Services, located in the White Gravenor Building, or by calling that office at (202) 687-7100.

 FINANCIAL AID & GU BILLING ACCOUNTS

-Financial Aid Award Notices: Students who apply for financial aid receive a financial aid eligibility notice from the GU Office of Student Financial Services (OSFS).
+Financial Aid Award Notices: Students who apply for financial aid receive a financial aid award eligibility notice from the GU Office of Student Financial Services (OSFS).
 All students can view their financial aid notices online using their Georgetown NETID and password to login to their Georgetown MyAccess account.
 The financial aid award notice is not a billing statement.
 The financial aid award notice reports the assistance a student is eligible to receive for the academic year based on the average cost of education at Georgetown and the expected contribution from the student and his/her family toward all of those expenses.
 The average cost of attendance on the financial aid award notice includes items that are billed by Georgetown, e.g. tuition, fees, on-campus rooms, on-campus board plans, and also includes non-billed expenses e.g. books, supplies, travel, and personal expenses.
-Students should use the information in the financial aid award notice to plan how they will pay the amount owed to the University as reflected in the billing statement they receive from the University Office of Billing and Payment Services, and how to pay for other educational expenses not included in the University’s bill, e.g., books or supplies.
+Students should use the information in the financial aid award notice to plan how they will pay the amount owed to the University as reflected in the billing statement they receive from the University Office of Billing and Payment Services, and how to pay for other educational expenses not included in the University’s bill, e.g. books or supplies.

 Financial Aid Credited to Billing Account: Enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will (with the exception of Federal Work Study earnings that are paid via bi-weekly paychecks for hours worked) have their aid credited to their student billing account statement.